TheGeekOnSkates/breakaway-basic/notes.md

 * If I go there... and I might cuz it's awesome... why not use the Linux *joystick* library?!
 There's a joystick.h I used years ago that would totally work for that.

-## Stuff I'll probably procrastinate longer - 0.4 (maybe), lol
+## On the to-do list for 0.4

+* Variables with names longer than 1 character
+* Variables ending in $ being strings
+* MOVE UP/DOWN/LEFT/RIGHT/HOME/END - or maybe just MOVE X Y TRUE
+* I kinda like the idea of ROW() and COLUMN() to get cursor position
+* Support for special characters like "▄" in ASC
+* POKE X Y character (right now it takes 4 lines to do this - put CHARACTER at position X, Y)
+* PEEK(X, Y) - get character at that position.
+On the other hand, what if I made the memory stack bigger?
+Then we could do not only screen "RAM" but also color "RAM" and use the rest for storing data.
+Might be nice to have an extra 64K (or 128K or whatever) just for extra data.
+	**EDIT:** The more I think about this, the more I'm thinking it should be more like other BASICs, POKE {address} {value} and PEEK({address}) - that way addresses > the total character cells can be used to set *colors* on specific cells rather than *characters* :)
+* Now that I'm using is_keyword in is_var, address that bug in math.c
 * GET (may need to add BLOCK ON/OFF to make that work tho)
 * Add support for parens again
-* And if I'm going _there_, may as well add in all my other mathing work - meaningless functions like ABS, ATN, COS, TAN, ETC, ETC, ETC, that some people will appreciate.
+* And when I going *there*, may as well add in all my other mathing work - meaningless functions like ABS, ATN, COS, TAN, ETC, ETC, ETC, that some people will appreciate.
-* Variables with names longer than 1 character
-* Variables ending in $ being strings
 * Something like my old CLEAR HISTORY
 * also, a way to not add repeats to history